 As for the financial aspects of the cycle, firms' leverage and, in particular, banks' exposure enlarge business fluctuations: when firms are growing they ask for more credit and, if banks extended new loans, then they are able to expand the production; after a while, the rise of employment fosters wages that, together with the rise of interest payments on an increasing debt, reduces firms' profitability.
 Thus, the business cycle reverses and financial factors amplify the recession, indeed the relatively low level of profits with respect to interest payments induces a deleveraging process.
-According to the empirical evidence (for example, Kalemli-Ozcan et al., 2011), there is a negative but modest correlation between firms' leverage and the unemployment rate, while there is a more significant negative correlation between banks' exposure and unemployment.
+According to the empirical evidence (for example, Kalemli-Ozcan et al., 2011), there is a modest firms' leverage procyclicality, while there is a more significant banks' leverage procyclicality.
 Then, banks' capitalization is the most important determinant of credit conditions, so influencing firms' leverage and the macroeconomic evolution.
-Moreover, the presence of the government, representing an acyclical sector, plays a central role in mitigating output volatility through stabilizing the aggregate demand.